Caption manager

 Details of the process

 Due to the length of the video (3 hours), the MP3 sound track was sliced to three one-hour segments, namely 1.mp3, 2.mp3 and 3.mp3.
 I used the (excellent) TwistedWave audio editor on the Mac to do this.
-Cutting points needed to be set at the end of sentences.
+Cutting points need to be set at the end of sentences.

-Transcription files were checked in a spreadsheet editor — such as Excel, PlanMaker, etc. — to make sure that times (in seconds) are displayed as floating point numbers.
-You can see an example of the transcription (1.txt) in an Excel version : download “1.xlsx”.
-Note that the first line and the leftmost column do not contain significant data.
-These will automatically be skipped by Caption manager.
+Transcription files were checked in a spreadsheet editor — such as Excel, PlanMaker, etc. — to make sure that timecodes (in seconds) are displayed as floating point numbers.
+You can see an example of the transcription (1.txt) in its Excel/PlanMaker version : download “1.xlsx”.
+Since a French version of PlanMaker was used, floating point numbers have commas instead of dots ; both are acceptable.

-Transcription files, such as 1.txt, are not suitable for displaying subtitles on the video, at least for the following reasons :
+These transcription files are not suitable for displaying subtitles on the video, at least for the following reasons :

 1. Their format is not a recognised standard for use in video players.